videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-blueprint-automation/readme.md

 # Step 2: Authenticate your logic app to Azure AD with the right permissions

-This logic app uses user assigned managed identity for getting secrets from KeyVault in order to call conditional access APIs.
-Please look at [Authenticate your logic app to Azure AD with the right permissions](https://github.com/videor/AutoPilotConditionalAccess/tree/master/AutoPilotConditionalAccess/azure-quickstart-templates/docs) on how to create managed identity.
+This logic app uses managed identity for getting secrets from key vault in order to call conditional access APIs.
+Please look at [Authenticate your logic app to Azure AD with the right permissions](https://github.com/videor/AutoPilotConditionalAccess/tree/master/AutoPilotConditionalAccess/azure-quickstart-templates/docs) on how to create key vault and connect to managed identity.
 To learn more on how to use managed identities within Logic App please look at [**Logic Apps and Managed Identities**](https://docs.microsoft.com/en-us/azure/logic-apps/create-managed-service-identity) .

-Once you have deployed the automation template from this repository.
-Connect the user-Assigned Managed Identity to your Logic App by doing the following:

-1. In the left-hand navigation pane, select the Logic App service, and then select Identity > User Assigned > Select Add.
+1. In the left-hand navigation pane, select Identity > User Assigned > Select Add.

 2. Select the User-assigned managed identity from the context pane that appears on the right, select Add.

-3. You should see the screen below with your registered user-assigned managed identity connected to your logic app.

 ![](https://github.com/videor/AutoPilotConditionalAccess/blob/master/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-blueprint-automation/images/blueprintMI-edit.png).